 Call Us Today for a Free Consultation.

-If you want to seek reimbursement for excessive medical bills, expensive car repairs, and other costs related to your rear end collision accident, contact the Law Offices of Ogle, Elrod & Baril, PLLC, today at 865-546-1111 to schedule a complimentary legal evaluation.
+If you want to seek reimbursement for excessive medical bills, expensive car repairs, and other costs related to your rear end collision accident, contact OEB Law, PLLC, today at 865-546-1111 to schedule a complimentary legal evaluation.

 Our team can answer your questions and discuss how we can help you hold the driver liable for your damages.
 Our firm works on contingency, so you do not pay us unless we recover compensation in your case.